vectara/py-vectara-agentic/docs/usage.md

 defining tools.
 You should make this description detailed enough so that your agent knows when to use each of your tools.

-You can define your tool as an individual python function (as shown above) or as a method in a Python class.
+You can define your tool as an individual Python function (as shown above) or as a method in a Python class.
 It may be helpful to define all of your tools (Vectara tools, other pre-built tools, and your custom tools) in a single AgentTools class.
 Please note that you **cannot**